ManjitBedi/CubeTrip/README.md

 Experimenting with Scene Kit, Sprite Kit and Swift.
 This is a proof of concept for some visual ideas.

 1) Cubes
-Some shapes created in at run-time & some shapes read in from a DAE file
+Some shapes created in at run-time & some shapes read in from a DAE file.
+It is kind of ropey to be perfectly honest.  😀

 2) Experimenting with multiple shapes & animating them.
 Also using a Skybox.